 One of the most often-heard arguments against the sustainability of electric vehicles is that the way the electricity is produced still creates high amounts of pollution.
 This is a known issue in the sustainable energy sector and considerable R&D is being conducted to ramping up existing clean electricity generation processes and creating new processes, such as with the vehicle-to-grid (V2G) model.
 In this model electric vehicles are able to generate their own electricity and sell demand response services back to the power grid, allowing for a more circular energy economy.

-Nevertheless, as it stands, even if electricity is generated by the most carbon-intensive power plants (coal and nuclear), the amount of CO2 generated over the lifespan of an electric vehicle is still less than that of an ICE vehicle.
+Nevertheless, as it stands, even if electricity is generated by the most carbon-intensive power plants, the amount of CO2 generated over the lifespan of an electric vehicle is still less than that of an ICE vehicle.
 In European countries where greenhouse gas emissions in electricity generation are the highest (Greece and Poland), the CO2 emission over the lifespan of an electric vehicle is 25% less than that of an ICE vehicle.
 In the country with the lowest greenhouse gas emissions from electricity generation (Sweden), the difference is 85%.
 Therefore, every further step taken will help contribute to a more sustainable society.

 Leading the way in electric vehicle adoption is Norway, where the number of plug-in electric vehicles per capita is the highest in the world.
 As of late 2017, the percentage of new vehicle registrations for electric vehicles reached 50%, and by 2018, 10% of all vehicles on Norwegian roads are fully electric.
 Furthermore, electric mobility in Norway is one of the cleanest in the world, with 98% of all electricity in the country being generated through hydropower.